 In order to calculate the required number of shares, the annual cash retainer at the time of a trustee's election (or, if later, the policy implementation date of July 23, 2014) is multiplied by five, with the resulting product then being divided by the average closing price for the 60 days prior to the date of election (or appointment) (or, if later, the policy implementation date).
 Each non-employee trustee is required to meet the threshold within five years after his or her initial election to the Board.
-Trustees whose initial election was more than five years before the policy implementation date.
+Trustees whose initial election was more than five years before the policy implementation date were required to have met their ownership goal on the policy implementation date.
 The aggregate number of common shares required to be held by each trustee is determined based on the market value of common shares over the 60 trading days prior to the first date of election (or appointment), as applicable.
 Once established, a trustee's common share ownership goal will not change because of changes in his or her annual retainer or fluctuations in Elme's common share price.